marsinator358/luajit-decompiler-v2/README.md

 * improved number formatting
 * auto generated locals and do blocks for stripped bytecode
 * bytecode big endian support
-* decompilation logic for conditional assignment edge cases
+* improved decompilation logic for conditional assignments and if statements
 * multi threading for faster recursive file processing

 ------------